davidgcameron/scripts/crsg/README.md

 `python3 summary.py results-2021/computingsites.csv 0.25`

-Script currently excludes Vega from T2s and adds it to HPC_special
+The script currently excludes Vega from T2s and adds it to HPC_special

-T0, T1 and T2 numbers are from resource types GRID, cloud and hpc
+T0, T1 and T2 numbers are from resource types GRID, cloud, Tier-0 and hpc

 For T0 the central services numbers should be added (89 kHS06 in 2021)

 ### Computing acknowledgements

-This script prints wallclock time and efficiency for unpledged sites.
+This script prints wallclock time (million wallclock hours) and efficiency (cpu time / wall time) for unpledged sites.

 `python3 ack.py results-2021/computingsites.csv`

-The limits for wallclock and efficiency are set in ack.py
+It also prints a table of sites over the limits for wallclock and efficiency, which are set in ack.py